-The focus of this article is essentially a word segmentation technique that uses sub-word statistics (Prefix-Root-Postfix-Encoding algorithm, PRPE).
-The output resulting from such segmentation looks like words split morphologically; however, this algorithm makes no attempt at making a linguistically meaningful segmentation.
-[2] describes the approach where the well-motivated morphological splitting was performed; as such, it needed to be compared to a reference segmentation.
-As we are not following this approach, it is not necessary to spend a considerable effort to produce a corpus of reference segmentation and, prior to that, to develop a non-trivial model of the morphological structure of the language in question.
-Instead, the performance of the algorithm was assessed in experiments testing whether the application of PRPE application improves translation quality in comparison with baseline segmentation methods.
+The focus of this article is a word segmentation technique based on sub-word statistics (the Prefix-Root-Postfix-Encoding algorithm, PRPE).
+The output resulting from such segmentation looks like words split morphologically; however, this algorithm makes no claims about making a linguistically meaningful segmentation.
+[2] describes an approach where well-motivated morphological splitting was performed; as such, it needed to be compared to a reference segmentation.
+As we are not following this approach, we avoid needing to devote considerable effort to producing a corpus with a “gold-standard” reference segmentation, and, prior to that, a linguistic model of the morphological structure of the language in question.
+Instead, we assess the performance of our algorithm with experiments testing whether the application of PRPE improves translation quality in comparison with baseline segmentation methods.

-In addition, we have introduced a new module for transliteration of named entities that were not present in the training set.
-By applying the segmentation to such named entities, we aim at using a correct grammatical form of said named entity while giving a viable transliteration.
+In addition to the base functionality of splitting words into sub-word tokens, we have also introduced a new module for the transliteration of named entities not present in the training set.
+By applying the segmentation algorithm to such named entities, we aim to produce viable transliterations, with the correct inflected form, of the named entities.

-PRPE is by its nature virtually language-independent, and is easily adaptable to a new language with little work involved: changing a set of parameters to new values and adding or modifying several lines of code.
+PRPE is by its nature almost language-independent, and can be adapted to a new language with relatively little work: changing a set of parameters to new values and adding or modifying several lines of code.

 Related Work

-This paper focuses on a particular approach of text pre-processing for NMT to overcome inflectedness of languages and the resultant problem of sparsity of specific word forms in training corpora – segmentation of text into sub-word units.
-This section gives a brief overview of some commonly used sub-word segmentation algorithms.
+The focus of this paper is a particular preprocessing approach -- a segmentation algorithm that employs splitting the text into sub-word tokens.
+This approach allows tackling such problems as the inflectedness of morphologically rich languages and the sparsity of specific grammatical forms in training corpora stemming from it.
+In this section, we give a short overview for the most representative examples of other commonly used segmentation algorithms.

 Byte Pair Encoding Based Segmentation Algorithm

-Byte pair encoding based segmentation algorithm (BPE), proposed in [3], utilizes the principle of iteratively finding the most frequent character sequences of the text to become potential segments (see a segmentation example in Table 1).
+In [3], the authors propose an adaptation of byte pair encoding [3] for the field of NMT.
+BPE is based on the principle of replacing the frequently encountered byte pairs with a new, previously unused byte.
+In NMT, governed by the same notion, the algorithm iteratively finds the most frequent character sequences to be used as segments.
+An example of segmentation resulting from BPE application is provided in Table 1.

-The algorithm consists of two phases: (a) the learning phase, in which the vocabulary of merge operations is obtained, (b) the apply phase, in which a specific text is segmented using the vocabulary.
+BPE algorithm work contains two stages: (a) learning stage and (b) application stage.
+During the former, the algorithm processes the training corpus and constructs a vocabulary of merge operations; during the latter, a particular text is segmented using the constructed vocabulary.

-The learning phase starts with all words in the text represented as sequences of characters.
-Then, through an iterative process, the most frequent pairs of neighbouring symbols (initially, characters) are merged together and these pairs (or ‘merge operations’) are written to a special vocabulary.
-At each iteration, (a) the chosen merge operation is added to the vocabulary, (b) the merge operation is applied to the text.
-The process is continued until a predefined number of merge operations is reached.
+In the beginning of the learning stage, all words in the training corpus are split into characters and the vocabulary is initialized with these characters.
+Then the iterative process starts.
+Each iteration, the algorithm finds the most frequent pairs of neighboring symbols and (a) adds them to the vocabulary together with a new symbol, denoting the merge operation.
+Then these merge operations are applied to the text, replacing the frequent the corresponding symbols.
+The iterations continue until a predefined number of merge operations – an algorithm parameter – is reached.

-The apply phase transforms input text into segmented text according to the vocabulary of merge operations.

-BPE provides control over the effective size of the vocabulary for translation, since the vocabulary of unique tokens after applying BPE is less than or equal to the number of unique characters in the original input text plus the number of merge operations.
-A bounded vocabulary is essential for typical approaches to NMT, and since the introduction of the BPE algorithm adapted for this purpose in [3], it has become something of a standard practice to pre-process input text for NMT by segmenting it with BPE.
+BPE algorithm effectively controls the size of vocabulary used for translation, as the number of unique tokens in the vocabulary constructed by BPE does not exceed the number of original characters in the training corpus plus the number of merge operations.
+Due to the nature of NMT, the bounded vocabulary is essential for it; thus as soon as BPE algorithm was presented in [3], the pre-processing of input text with BPE has become a de-facto industry standard.

 Table 1.
 A segmentation example with BPE.